mkinsey/digit-classifier/readme.md

 In order to evaluate the accuracy of the classification, I am randomly dividing the labeled data set (42,000 images) into a training and testing data set a 9:1 ratio.

+### Result

+Classification using LDA had an accuracy of about 86%.
+It was efficient enough that multiple trials could be run in the span of a few minutes on a personal machine.

 ## k-NN

 The k-Nearest Neighbors algorithm uses the euclidean distance between vectors to determine the classification of training vectors.

-As with LDA, the data set is randomly divided into training and testing data sets, at a ration of 9:1.
+As with LDA, the data set is randomly divided into training and testing data sets, at a ratio of 9:1.

-## Results

-Classification using LDA had an accuracy of about 86%.
-It was efficient enough that multiple trials could be run in the span of a few minutes on a personal machine.
+### Result

 Classification using k-NN had an accuracy of about 96%.
 Because this method is more computationally complex than LDA, a single trial could take more than 15 minutes.

+## k-NN with PCA

+The approach using k-Nearest Neighbors is an effective classifier, but is too slow for everyday use.
+Principal component analysis can be used for dimensionality reduction by orthogonally transforming the data.
+The goal of PCA is to reduce the number of dimensions, while retaining as much varaiance as possible in the data set.

+### Result

+When applying PCA to the MNIST data, the first 150 principal components accounted for about 95% of the variance in the data.
+We can then use k-NN on the reduced dataset, with 150 variables per image rather than 785.
+This is much more computationally efficient and in my testing was actually slighly more accurate, at 97%.